gunnaraas/itf.certified.ninja/docs/ch0-whatisit.md

 title: What is IT?
 ---
 :::tip Content coming soon!
-This chapter is being actively developed and will be released upon completion
+This content is being actively developed and will be released upon completion
 :::

 Before you dive into the next chapters, it'd make sense to first answer the question "What is IT?".